cortezaproject/corteza-docs/using/cli/README.md

 ### `provision`

 Command `provision` Wraps 2 sub-commands:
- - `access-control-rules`
+ - `configuration`
-   Reset access control rules for Everyone and Administrator roles.
+   Creates roles, channels, namespaces,
  - `migrate-database`
    Run database migration scripts

 Both these commands are automatically executed when you run `serve-api` command after the database is connected and before initialization.
 This behavior can be changed with env variables.

-You can prevent auto-provision on startup with `PROVISION_AUTO_SETUP=false`.
+You can prevent auto-provision on startup with `PROVISION_CONFIGURATION=false`.

 ## System specific commands & sub-commands